-Analog-to-Digital Converter (ADC) allows conversion of an analog input signal to a 10-bit binary representation of that signal.
+The Analog-to-Digital Converter (ADC) allows conversion of an analog input signal to a 10-bit binary representation of that signal.
 This device uses analog inputs, which are multiplexed into a single sample and hold circuit.
 The output of the sample and hold is connected to the input of the converter.
 The converter generates a 10-bit binary result via successive approximation and stores the conversion result into the ADC result registers (ADRESL and ADRESH).

-The ADC voltage reference is software selectable to either VDD or a voltage applied to the external reference pins.
+The ADC voltage reference is software selectable to be either internally generated or externally supplied.